Last Updated on

 4. There Are 2 Rides in Galaxy’s Edge, But Only 1 is Open Right Now.

-Yes, it is kind of a bummer than Star Wars: Rise of the Resistance won’t open until sometime later in 2019, but thankfully there is still PLENTY to keep visitors occupied in the meantime.
+Yes, it is kind of a bummer than Star Wars: Rise of the Resistance won’t open until December 5th, 2019 at Disney World and January 17, 2020 at Disneyland.
+Thankfully there is still PLENTY to keep visitors occupied in the meantime.
 Luckily, Millennium Falcon: Smugglers Run is a great ride that definitely lives up to the hype.

 Riders will enjoy this fully immersive attraction where they get to either be a pilot, engineer, or gunner on the fastest ship in the galaxy.
 Your performance in the role assigned to you will effect the rides ultimate outcome.
 It is exhilarating and so much fun!